Implementation of weak measurement amplification with the weak coherent light and optomechanical system: Introduction

-Weak measurements and weak values can be used to study fundamental issues in quantum mechanics and explain certain paradoxes, such as wave-particle duality \cite{Aharonov17}, nonlocality \cite{Aharonov16-}, contextuality \cite{Aharonov-16}, quantum shell game \cite{Tavon07,Resch04}, Cheshire cats \cite{Aharonov16,Denkmayr17}, macroscopic nonclassical state and Hardy's paradox \cite{Hardy92,Aharonov02,Lundeen09}.
-Its important characteristic is used to amplify tiny physical effects, such as ultrasensitive beam deflection \cite{Dixon09}, the transverse separation of an optical beam due to birefringence \cite{Ritchie91,Hosten08}, longitudinal phase shifts \cite {Brunner10}, and angular rotations of a classical beam \cite{Magana-Loaiza14} , and to measure small physical quantities, such as the direct measurement of wave functions \cite{Lundeen11}, and observation of the average trajectories in a two slit interferometer \cite{Kocsis11}.
-Li et al. \cite {Li14,Li15,Li-2015,Li19,Li20,Carrasco19} showed that the mirror's displacement of a single photon in optomechanical system \cite {Girvin09,Marquardt13} can be amplified and observed using weak measurements when the initial states of the mirror are in the different quantum states.
+Weak measurements and weak values can be used to study fundamental issues in quantum mechanics and explain certain paradoxes, such as wave-particle duality\cite{Aharonov17}, nonlocality\cite{Aharonov16-}, contextuality\cite{Aharonov-16}, quantum shell game\cite{Ravon07,Aharon08,Resch04},Cheshire cats\cite{Aharonov16,Denkmayr17}, macroscopic nonclassical state and Hardy's paradox\cite{Hardy92,Aharonov02,Lundeen09}.
+Its important characteristic is used to amplify tiny physical effects, such as ultrasensitive beam deflection\cite{Dixon09}, the transverse separation of an optical beam due to birefringence\cite{Ritchie91,Hosten08}, longitudinal phase shifts\cite{Brunner10}, and angular rotations of a classical beam\cite{Magana-Loaiza14}, and to measure small physical quantities, such as the direct measurement of wave functions\cite{Lundeen11}, and observation of the average trajectories in a two slit interferometer\cite{Kocsis11}.
+Li et al.\cite{Li14,Li15,Li-2015,Li20,Carrasco19} showed that the mirror's displacement of a single photon in optomechanical system\cite{Girvin09,Marquardt13} can be amplified and observed using weak measurements when the initial states of the mirror are in the different quantum states.
 These schemes require single-photon sources, and the successful postselection probability is very low.
-However, the conditions for preparing an ideal single photon are very harsh and the economic cost is very high, so these schemes \cite{Li14,Carrasco19} are difficult to be verified by experiments.
-Feizpour et al. \cite{Feizpour11,Feizpour15,Hallaji17} showed that the nonlinear cross-Kerr effect of a single photon can be amplified using weak measurements.
-In \cite{Hallaji17} weak value amplification can amplify the nonlinear cross-Kerr effect of a single photon caused by a classical light and the successful postselection probability can be improved by adjusting the mean photons of coherent light accordingly.
-Their result motivates a possibility to detect the mirror's displacement of one photon by replacing single photons with coherent light in the postselection weak-coupling optomechanical system.
+However, the conditions for preparing an ideal single photon are very harsh and the economic cost is very high, so these schemes\cite{Li14,Carrasco19} are difficult to be verified by experiments.
+Feizpour et al.\cite{Feizpour11,Feizpour15,Hallaji17} showed that the nonlinear cross-Kerr effect of a single photon can be amplified using weak measurements.
+In\cite{Hallaji17} weak value amplification can amplify the nonlinear cross-Kerr effect of a single photon caused by a classical light and the successful postselection probability can be improved by adjusting the mean photons of coherent light accordingly.
+And using weak value based on classical light discuss the classical limit of the radiation pressure and the difference in interpretation arising from classical and quantum descriptions, by treating one of the mirrors of an interferometer quantum mechanically\cite{Aharonov13}.
+Their results motivate a possibility to detect the mirror's displacement of one photon by replacing single photons with coherent light in the postselection weak-coupling optomechanical system.